R-Mielamud/TsUnited/packages/metro/README.md

 ---

 That's all!
 Now your project uses TS United!
+Import files from other projects and then run `npm run android` and `npm run ios` as usual.

+**Tip:** Any project can import any other project, listed in config file.
+Related projects can import each other and can import root project (importing root project from related projects is not recommended).

 **Also you can see a complete example project on GitHub:** [https://github.com/R-Mielamud/TsUnited/tree/main/example/react-native-mobile](https://github.com/R-Mielamud/TsUnited/tree/main/example/react-native-mobile)